-Try resting skin-to-skin, and when baby is calm again you can try continuing with the feed.
-Or you can feed by tube for this feed and try again later.
-Whatever feels best.
+Try resting with your baby skin-to-skin, and when baby is calm again you can try continuing with the feed.
+However you might decide to finish this feed by tube and breastfeed again later.

 Maintaining your milk supply while your baby is learning to breastfeed